Hu4k3n/WebP-Project/README.md

 ## Objective

-To build a e-learning website with the given specifications.
+To build an e-learning website with the given specifications.
 The course page should list references required for the course including notes, books etc. There should also be recorded sessions of lectures with functionality to categorize and filter videos based on their duration.

 ## Website Structure